Carreau/phd-dissertation/parts/cells.rst

     :alt: schematic of a cell
     :width: 90%

-    Schematic of an eukariotic cell, adapted from `Molecular Biology of The Cell`.
+    Schematic of an eukariotic cell, adapted from :cite:`Alberts2008`.
 One can see the many component that constitute majority of cells.
-    Cell shape and size can highly vary, going from quasi spherical with a typical size of ten micrometers to elongated neurones that can be tens of centimeters long.
+Cell shape and size can highly vary, from quasi spherical with a typical size of ten micrometers to elongated neurones that can be tens of centimeters long.

-Nonetheless, even with all theses different behavior and phenotype, the cells all have a common structure.
-The exterior of the cell is separated from the inside by a membrane.
-The interior of the cell is filled with the cytoplasm which contain diverse structures known as organelles, genetic material, and large number of proteins that the cell uses to accomplish its functions.
-To communicate with the outside cells have a series of mechanism that allow signal and cargo to go through the membrane.
-This communication can be chemical but mechanics is also known to participate in the process.
+Nonetheless, even with all theses different behavior and phenotypes, cells have a common structure.
+The exterior of the cell is separated from the inside by a plasma membrane.
+The interior of the cell is filled with the cytoplasm which contain diverse structures known as organelles, genetic material, and a large number of proteins that the cell uses to accomplish its functions.
+To communicate with the outside, cells have a series of mechanism that allow signals and cargo to go through the membrane.
+This communication can be chemical, but mechanics is also known to participate in the process.
 To sense their mechanical environment, cells use adhesion complexes to attach to the substrate, and integrins as trans-membrane protein to transfer the force to the cell cytoskeleton situated inside the cell.
-Chemical signal can either cross the membrane through trans-membrane proteins, endocytosis and exocytosis are way of the cell to impart and export protein and chemical through its membrane.
+Chemical signals can either cross the membrane through trans-membrane proteins, endocytosis and exocytosis are ways for the cell to impart and export proteins and chemicals through its membrane.